Tuesday, December 3, 2024

 Petro Loa

-These Lwa are considered to be more full of fire, warlike and aggressive, and have deep association with the New World and Haiti.
-Among their number Ezili has an important role.
-They have appeared to a congregation during French rule, and charging them to fight for their freedom.
+These Lwa are full of fire, warlike, and aggressive, and have deep associations with the New World and Haiti.
+Among their number, Ezili has an important role.
+They appeared to a congregation during French rule and charged them to fight for their freedom.
 Their primary color is red.

 Ezili Dantor

-Ezili is considered to be the patron of motherhood, specifically that pertaining to single mothers.
-She is often represented as a Black Madonna.
-She is deeply associated with the black creole pig of Haiti, being her favored sacrifice.
+Ezili is the patron of motherhood, specifically that of single mothers.
+She is often a Black Madonna.
+She is deeply symbolic with the black Creole pig of Haiti, being her favored sacrifice.

 Voodoo